Healthcare

 3. Anticipate Subsidy and Policy Changes

-Changes in federal policy around premium tax credits can substantially affect what employees ultimately pay, especially those who earn incomes near key thresholds.
-Employers and brokers should build scenarios that account for potential policy shifts, then adjust contributions or communication timelines as decisions are finalized.
+The expiration of enhanced premium tax credits substantially affected what employees pay in 2026, especially those who earn incomes near key thresholds.
+Employers and brokers should monitor any potential legislative changes and adjust contributions or communication timelines as decisions are finalized.

 4. Revisit Strategy Every Year